Runnable/slash-docker/rails/_posts/2016-06-24-manage-share-images.markdown

 - rails
 - ruby
 - images
-excerpt: Cleanup old images and distribute them across hosts
+excerpt: Assign names and tags to images, and distribute across hosts using a registry.
 ---

 Managing Images